 The Culture of the Baltic Region

-Although Lithuania, Latvia, and Estonia are grouped together geographically as the Baltic Region, they differ from one another culturally and linguistically and consistently strive to encourage the world to see them as unique nations.
+Although Lithuania, Latvia, and Estonia are grouped geographically as the Baltic Region, they differ from one another culturally and linguistically.
+The countries consistently strive to encourage the world to see them as unique nations.
 Locals and visitors alike can learn about the folk cultures and the evolution of languages in art and history museums in the Baltic Region.

 As far as language goes, both Lithuanians and Latvians share some similarities of language, though the two are not mutually intelligible; Lithuanian is considered to be the more conservative of the two.
 Meanwhile, the Estonian language derives from the Finno-Ugric branch of the language tree, making it entirely different from both.